h-greggc/gclaycamp/content/home/projects.md

 weight = 65  # Order that this section will appear.

 title = "Projects"
-subtitle = "Showing Past and Ongoing Work"
+subtitle = "Examples of Past and Ongoing Work"

 [content]
   # Page type to display.
 E.g. project.